auth0/go-auth0/reference.md

 <dd>

 Removes a specific <a href="https://auth0.com/docs/authenticate/identity-providers">connection</a> from your tenant.
 This action cannot be undone.
 Once removed, users can no longer use this connection to authenticate.

-<b>Note:</b> If your connection has a large amount of users associated with it, please be aware that this operation can be long running after the response is returned and may impact concurrent <a href="https://auth0.com/docs/api/management/v2/connections/post-connections">create connection</a> requests, if they use an identical connection name.
 </dd>
 </dl>
 </dd>